Gall Force

 Gall Force (ガルフォース, Garu Fōsu) is a metaseries of science fiction anime OVAs by the studios Artmic and AIC, with production by Youmex.
 The original character designs were by Kenichi Sonoda, though these were dropped for the Gall Force: The Revolution remake.
-Central Park Media has licensed most of the films and OVAs with the exceptions of Ten Little Gall Force, Scramble Wars, and The Revolution.
+Central Park Media licensed most of the films and OVAs with the exceptions of Ten Little Gall Force, Scramble Wars, and The Revolution.

 Background

 Star Front Gall Force

 This was the origin and precursor to the Gall Force franchise.
 Originally appearing in the monthly Model Graphix magazine in Japan as a 3D photo novel using detailed models, this later set the stage for the animated films.
 Rabby, Patty, and Rumy were the only main Solnoid characters featured, and they were equipped with different uniforms, weapons, and vehicles than those shown in the regular Gall Force OVAs.
-Although it was the first-ever storyline to the Gall Force mythos proper, Star Front's place in the official continuity has been questioned and disregarded due to contradictions between it and Eternal Story.
+Although it was the first-ever storyline to the Gall Force mythos proper, Star Fronts place in the official continuity has been questioned and disregarded due to contradictions between it and Eternal Story.
 Although it is the actual origin of the franchise, it is now seen by fans as non-canon, or an alternate timeline.
 Another factor that causes question is the fact that fans outside Japan never knew of the photo novel's existence.